-Agios Pharmaceuticals, Inc. is offering 5,000,000 shares of its common stock.
+Agios Pharmaceuticals, Inc. is offering 5,888,888 shares of its common stock.
 This is our initial public offering, and no public market currently exists for our shares.
-We have applied to have our common stock listed on The NASDAQ Global Market under the symbol "AGIO."
-We anticipate that the initial public offering price will be between \$14.00 and \$16.00 per share.
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "AGIO."
+The initial public offering price is \$18.00 per share.